-I offer an integrated approach when working with trauma which is underpinned by gestalt theory, neuroscience, sensorimotor theory, and mindfulness.
+I offer an integrated approach when working with trauma which is underpinned by gestalt therapy, neuroscience, sensorimotor theory, and mindfulness.
 Having completed a post graduate diploma in Contemporary Trauma Practices I have specialist knowledge and skills in helping people address unresolved trauma.

 As a trauma therapist, my overall goal is to help you gain control over, and reduce, disturbing symptoms.
 I can help you to re-establish a healthy relationship with yourself and start to become more connected with others in your life.

 During the early stages of therapy I'll help you find a greater place of safety and ease.
 You'll learn how to regulate your emotions, develop a range of coping strategies and build on wider sources of support.
 I can also assist you in learning skills for managing difficult memories and gradually help you make sense of what happened.